Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Change The Joplin Built-in Markdown Settings

-**ReMoods has styled the Special Text, but some of them didn't turn on by Joplin default, so you should turn them on manually:**
+**ReMoods has styled the special text, but some of them didn't turn on by Joplin default, so you should turn them on manually:**

 1. Open Joplin
 2. Go to `tools` > `Options` >`Markdown`
-3. Enable all of the below:
+3. Enable the below options depend on yourr needs:
 	- `Enable math expressions (wysiwyg: yes)`
 	- `Enable Mermaid diagrams support (wysiwyg: yes)`
 	- `Enable ==mark== syntax (wysiwyg: yes)`